WorkOfStan/seablast-interfaces/README.md

 Then, run `composer install` or `composer update` to install the dependency and set up autoloading.

 ## Example
-Here’s an example of how to implement an interface from `Seablast/Interfaces`:
+Here’s an example of how to implement an interface from `Seablast\Interfaces`:

 ```php
 // src/Bar.php in Seablast\Auth